Skip to content

 df -h /opt

-# Clean up if needed
+# Clean up temporary files

 find /tmp -name "oradba*" -mtime +7 -delete

-# Install to location with more space
+# Install to a location with more space

 ./oradba_install.sh --prefix /u01/app/oracle/local/oradba